joshgoebel/sublime-tint-terminal/CONTRIBUTING.md

-# Contribute
+# Contributing

 If you're interested in adding features, reporting/fixing bugs, or just discussing the future of Tint, this is the place to start.
-Please feel free to reach out if you have questions or comments by opening an [issue](https://github.com/yyyc514/Tint/issues).
+Please feel free to reach out if you have questions or comments by [opening an issue](https://github.com/joshgoebel/sublime-tint-terminal/issues).

 ## Adding new features